The aorta narrows, causing the heart to pump harder to push blood through the narrowed aorta to get adequate blood flow to the lower half of the body.

 The diagnosis is suspected based on symptoms and findings during a doctor's examination and is confirmed with echocardiography.

-Most children with coarctation need corrective surgery or balloon angioplasty of the narrowed aorta.
+Most children with coarctation need corrective surgery or balloon angioplasty to widen the narrowed aorta.

 (See also Overview of Heart Defects Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .)